 Do I let things go, feeling like it doesn’t matter anyway?

-Am I able to stand up for what I believe in even if it means that someone else might disagree with me?
+Am I able to stand up for what I believe, even if it means that someone else might disagree with me?

 becoming an active participant